MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 <!-- ====================================================================== -->
 ## Find a specific object

-To find an object in the collected heap, you can search using `Ctrl`+`F` and give the object ID.
+To find an object in the collected heap, you can search using **Ctrl+F** and give the object ID.

 <!-- ====================================================================== -->